rust-lang/rust/text/0000-allow-trivial-where-clause-constraints.md

 allow `for _ in 1` to appear in item bodies, and have it all successfully compile.

+Since code that was caught by this error is usually nonsense outside of macros, it would be valuable for the error to continue to live on as a lint.
+The lint `trivial_constraints` would be added, matching the pre-1.7 semantics of E0193, and would be set to warn by default.

 [`E0193`]: https://doc.rust-lang.org/error-index.html#E0193

 # How We Teach This